benmarwick/polygonoverlap/README.md

 This method was developed for this publication:

-> Lowe, Kelsey M., Lynley A. Wallis, Colin Pardoe, Ben Marwick5, Chris
+> Lowe, Kelsey M., Lynley A. Wallis, Colin Pardoe, Ben Marwick, Chris
 > Clarkson, Tiina Manne, Mike A. Smith and Richard Fullagar 2014.
 > Ground-penetrating radar and burial practices in western Arnhem Land,
 > Australia. *Archaeology in Oceania*